Build the power of Wolfram into your technology stack

 Wolfram Inside: WSTPServer, Wolfram Application Server, Wolfram Engine, Wolfram Language Library

 Wolfram Outside: WSTPServer, Wolfram Desktop, Wolfram Player

 Wolfram Inside: Wolfram SDKs

 Contact us for details on the Wolfram Embedded Computing System.

 There are a variety of ways Wolfram Engines can be configured for a project.

 Use Wolfram Language libraries or Wolfram SDKs to link the Wolfram Engine directly into your program.

-Use the Wolfram Application Server to connect to an instance of the Wolfram Engine when needed.
+Use Wolfram Application Server or WSTPServer to connect to an instance of the Wolfram Engine when needed.

-Use a Wolfram Enterprise Private Cloud to have a managed pool of Wolfram Engines.
+Use a Wolfram Enterprise Private Cloud or WSTPServer to have a managed pool of Wolfram Engines.

 In many applications, you will want to initialize the Wolfram Engine with your particular code or data.